 Good for: Mid-market and enterprise teams that prioritize structured hiring, DE&I reporting, and a massive integration ecosystem.

-Greenhouse ranked #1 ATS on G2's Winter 2026 reports across Overall, Enterprise, Mid-Market, and EMEA categories with a 98% user satisfaction rate.
-It serves 7,500+ companies.
-In 2025, Greenhouse launched "Real Talent" (AI candidate matching plus fraud detection with CLEAR identity verification), AI scorecard summaries, and became one of the first ATS vendors to earn ISO/IEC 42001 certification for responsible AI governance.
+Greenhouse ranked #1 ATS on G2’s Winter 2026 reports across Overall, Enterprise, Mid-Market, and EMEA categories with a 98% user satisfaction rate, serving 7,500+ companies.
+In 2025, Greenhouse launched “Real Talent” (AI candidate matching plus fraud detection with CLEAR identity verification), AI scorecard summaries, and became one of the first ATS vendors to earn ISO/IEC 42001 certification for responsible AI governance.

-Limitations: No published pricing - you need a sales conversation.
+What to know before buying: No published pricing - you need a sales conversation.
 Median annual cost hovers around $12,250/yr for mid-size teams, but large organizations can see $70K+.
-The structured approach can feel rigid for teams that prefer flexibility.
-Greenhouse also doesn't include proactive candidate sourcing - it tracks applicants, it doesn't find them.
+Rigid for teams that prefer flexibility, the structured approach is either a feature or a drawback depending on your culture.
+Greenhouse tracks applicants; it doesn’t find them.

 Pricing: Essential, Advanced, and Expert tiers.
 Typically $6K-$25K+/yr.
 Large enterprise: up to $70K+.